script-jpg/portfolio/portfolio/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+# Updating

+To add/modify/update/remove entries, update the projects.json, skillProjectMap.json, and set images in assets .
+Note that each project must be associated with its skills in skillProjectMap.json for it to show up.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+To publish to github pages do
+`ng build --configuration=production --base-href=/portfolio/`
+`npx angular-cli-ghpages --dir=dist/portfolio`

 ## Running unit tests